snytech14/petclinic-project/readme.md

 Further documentation is provided [here](https://github.com/spring-projects/spring-petclinic/blob/master/src/main/resources/db/mysql/petclinic_db_setup_mysql.txt).

-## Working with Petclinic in your IDE
+## Steps to convert jar artifact into war in petclinic application:

 ### Prerequisites
 The following items should be installed in your system: